 Yes, if you are applying for presentation funds, you will need to show evidence of venue confirmations in your application support material.
 If you are applying for development, a venue confirmation is desirable and will strengthen the viability of your application.
-Where possible, co-presentation and in-kind support provided by the venue should be evidenced in the venue confirmations.
+Where possible, co-presentation and in-kind support provided by the venue should be evidenced in the venue or presenter confirmations.

-11. If I apply to LOFT am I eligible to apply for DCA project funds?
+11. If I apply to LOFT am I eligible to apply for DLGSC project funds?

-Yes, you will be eligible to apply to DCA for additional funding for your LOFT project.
+Yes, you will be eligible to apply to DLGSC for additional funding for your LOFT project.
 For example, you might want to consider applying to LOFT for production funds, venue and staff costs and to DLGSC for artist fees.

 12. Will site-specific works be considered for development?

 Yes.
 As long as your project fits all eligibility requirements, it may be indoors, outdoors, or even a little bit of both at a traditional theatre venue or anywhere else.

 13. Will LOFT fund 100% of my project?

 No, LOFT will not fund 100% of your project.
 Consider local, state and national funding bodies, private sector, in-kind donations and partner support as possible sources of funds.

 14. Can creative developments included in a PICA season apply for LOFT?

 Yes, works chosen to be developed in PICA Performance Space are eligible.